 Skoki Lodge in Banff National Park was our destination one January weekend.
-But you don’t drive to Skoki.
-You ski or snowshoe the 11 kilometres in, starting at Temple Lodge at the Lake Louise Ski Resort.
+You don’t drive to Skoki because you can’t.
+Instead you ski or snowshoe the 11 kilometres in, starting at Temple Lodge at the Lake Louise Ski Resort.
 And in the summer you hike in – that is unless you’re Prince William and Kate, in which case you fly in.

-After extricating yourself from the chairlift, ski to Temple Lodge, climb up the hill about 60 meters to the right of the lodge and look for the Skoki sign on the left.
-That is the official start of your 11 kilometre ski in.
+After extricating yourself from the chairlift, ski to Temple Lodge, climb up the hill about 60 m to the right of the lodge and look for the Skoki sign on the left.
+That is the official start of your 11 km ski in.

-But that should be expected considering the lodge opened to skiers in 1931.
+Rustic accommodation should be expected considering Skoki Lodge opened to skiers in 1931.

 There is no running water.
 That means there are no toilets.
 Instead you can count on a cold porcelain toilet seat in an outhouse behind the main lodge.
 There are two – one for women and one for men.